rajasalue/portfoolio/readme.md

-# Portfolio
-## First project - Timetable
+## First project - Timetable improvement
  Goal of this project was to **improve the app visually and making it more user-friendly**.

 My responsibility was **Figma**,
 I did the designing and prototyping.

-We started out simple:
+We started out quite simple:
  * We gathered together and worked out our plan for the next three days.
  * Went to talk with the teachers for feedback about Tahvel (likes and dislikes, their own ideas).

- And with that note we ended the day.
+ And on that note we ended the first day.

  On the **second day** we started doing some actual work:
  * We looked over the feedback once more and depending on that we started sketching out our own version.